In this story, the body of Sosophra Ikananyar is resurrected, though with a different spirit within.

 Then things became still, and the acolyte dared to look outward between his fingers.
 The girl was sitting upright, coughing up sputum and blood, while the Cataphract watched on carefully.
-The cerements fell away from the girl's waist, and the acolyte swallowed down on an erotic thrill.
+The cerements fell away from the girl’s waist, and the acolyte swallowed down on an unbidden erotic thrill.

 Animation coursed through the girl, the deathly pallor of her skin transforming before them into hale hues of life.
 A small hand rose and pushed flowing hair from her face.
 Her other hand clawed the ground, breaking once manicured fingernails, and drawing blood from her palms.
-She let out an inarticulate scream and stumbled to her feet, flaying the air like a mad thing.
+She let out a glass-shattering scream and stumbled to her feet, flaying the air like a mad thing.
 The Cataphract restrained her with a firm hand, and the girl stood bent over, drooling and whimpering.

 ‘I am Cataphract Ela Barbri, High Priestess of Ydrys and the ruler of the sacred city of Quscec.
 Welcome again to life.
 What is your name, lass?’